'This is going to look really bad'

 Video

 Officials released body camera footage of police on horseback arresting a black man with a rope.
-The incident garnered public attention in August.
+The incident garnered public attention in August when bystander photos circulated online.

-The Galveston Police Department is deciding if the officers will be reprimanded.
-It says it no longer uses rope for arrests.
+The Galveston Police Department investigated the incident and the police chief is deciding if the officers will be reprimanded.
+The department says it no longer uses rope for arrests.

 -